Bayer to sell digital farming business to win approval for Monsanto deal

 Bayer, which has already secured conditional European approval, declined to comment on Wednesday which regulator had prompted it to make the changes.

-It added that BASF (BASFn.DE) was the intended purchaser of all the assets it was selling.
+It added that BASF was the intended purchaser of all the assets it was selling.

 In a separate statement, the European Commission said on Wednesday it had approved a request by Bayer to make two modifications to the commitments it made to get approval for the Monsanto purchase.